MicrosoftDocs/azure-dev-docs/articles/terraform/create-linux-virtual-machine-with-infrastructure.md

 **Notes:**

 - Regarding the `admin_ssh_key` block, the Azure VM Agent requires that SSH Keys be written to the following path: `/home/{username}/.ssh/authorized_keys`.
-In order to run this sample on Windows, you might need to ensure that this directory structure exists.For more information about the `admin_ssh_key` block, see the [azurerm_linux_virtual_machine documentation on Terraform.io](https://www.terraform.io/docs/providers/azurerm/r/linux_virtual_machine.html).
+To run this sample on Windows, you might need to ensure that this directory structure exists.
+For more information about the `admin_ssh_key` block, see the [azurerm_linux_virtual_machine documentation on Terraform.io](https://www.terraform.io/docs/providers/azurerm/r/linux_virtual_machine.html).

 ## Build and deploy the infrastructure